 This walk near Appletreewick is full of variety.
 It takes in riverside walking along the Wharfe, the valley of Trollers Gill and some great views down Wharfedale and over Simon’s Seat.

-Surrounded by the hot spots of Burnsall, Grassington and Bolton Abbey the pretty little village of Appletreewick is not quite an oasis of tranquility but the countryside that surrounds it offers an excellent walk without lots of unwelcome company.
-The river bank of the Wharfe is also easier to relax by than those near Grassington or Burnsall, whilst the moors above Appletreewick offer extensive views from the excellent bridleway.
+Surrounded by the hot spots of Burnsall, Grassington and Bolton Abbey the pretty little village of Appletreewick is not quite an oasis of tranquility.
+However the countryside that surrounds it offers an excellent walk which largely keeps away from the crowds.
+In particular the river bank of the Wharfe is also easier to relax by than those near Grassington or Burnsall.
+In addition the moors above Appletreewick offer extensive views from the excellent bridleway.

-The valley of Trollers Gill is full of interest and intrigue (try and get a view of Parcevall Hall from the path, what are the mysterious mine workings?) and worth spending sometime exploring.
-The route passes three camp sites which I always feel has a positive effect on an area.
-The people staying tend to be enthused by outdoor living and outdoor attitudes.
+Without doubt Trollers Gill is full of interest but in addition do keep an eye out for views towards Percival Hall.
+From the gill the route passes three camp sites which in my opinion has a positive effect on an area.
+People staying in tents tend to be enthused by outdoor living and outdoor attitudes.
 The walkers I met were relaxed and happy, the locals friendly and this is certainly one of my favourite walks.

 Ignore the no public access notice on the track to the river – it is very old and there are no complaints from the locals.

 Start the walk to the west of Appletreewick not the track from the centre.
 It has less stiles and is generally quicker and more pleasant.